NHS Scotland: Structure

-Current provision of healthcare is the responsibility of 14 geographically based local NHS boards, seven national special health boards, supported by Public Health Scotland, plus many small contractors for primary care services.
+Current provision of healthcare is the responsibility of 14 geographically based local NHS boards, six national special health boards, supported by Public Health Scotland, plus many small contractors for primary care services.
 Hospitals, district nursing services and healthcare planning are managed by health boards.
 Government policy has been to use the National Waiting Times centre to address waiting lists and limit use of the private sector.

 Budget

 NHS Scotland had an operating budget of £15.3 billion in 2020/21.
 The 2025–26 Scottish budget allocated an annual budget of £21 billion to NHS Scotland, an increase of £139 million from the previous years budget.